America Is Rising To The Challenge

 The world and our nation's economy will reboot, the question is, in how long?
 Pundits continue to evaluate the possibility of recession, how the market will bottom, and some are very concerned about forecast unemployment rates.
 The reality is this is hurting all of us on different levels.
 Let's look at a few scenarios:

 A 1987 scenario is one that we have discussed many times prior to this crisis occurring.
 Particularly, pointing out to investors that we could potentially face a steep 1987 type decline, despite remaining in a long-term secular bull market.
-Looking historically, the market bottomed in October of 1987, tested the lows in December 1987, and by July of 1989, was chalking in news highs.
+Looking historically, the market bottomed in October of 1987, tested the lows in December 1987, and by July of 1989, was chalking in new highs.
 As our economy digests the effects of COVID-19, I could see our scenario playing out similarly.

 Another possibility we could examine is World War II.
 There are some similarities such as the global reach, and domestically, how America mobilized and transitioned its private sector.
 However, the effects of a longer-term global war (~6 years) do not seem to fit well with our current reality.
 On the bright side, markets anticipate 3 to 6 months in advance, and a bull market began in the darkest hours of WWII.